What probiotics should you give your dog when they are on antibiotics?

 Science has confirmed that each microbial profile varies dramatically and can be assigned to a particular person or animal with 90 percent accuracy.

 Bacteria does much more than we originally thought.

 Most people understand that probiotic bacteria helps digestion and the immune system, but that's just the tip of the iceberg.
 Scientists have confirmed bacteria influences most of the functions of the body, including longevity, the propensity for weight gain and behavior, including the tendency for depression.
 It's very clear the science of the past gave bacteria and other microorganisms much less credit than it deserves.

 The part that I find the most intriguing is that individuals from the same species may have dramatically different microbes.
 Also, scientists can recognize what geographical area the individual is from by their microbial profile.
 In other words, the microbes of living things are different in New York, Paris or Bangkok.

 The science of studying microbial profiles is very exciting because it has the potential to be used for studying health and disease, happiness and even longevity.
 It can also be used to study the health of newborns and children.
 One of the fascinating findings is that children that are born by cesarean section have a much different, and generally less healthy, microbial profile because they do not pass through the birth canal.
 It also seems that the female body's microbial profile changes dramatically before the birth as if the bacteria know what is going on.

 Antibiotics may have a severe impact on our dog's microbial profile

 Antibiotic prescriptions are the everyday reality of most veterinary practices.
-Sometimes they are needed, but in my experience, antibiotic use can be reduced in practice by 90 percent or more.
+Sometimes they are needed, but in my experience, antibiotic use can be reduced by 90 percent or more.

-The body's microbial profile are the rainforest of the body and the antibiotics are the loggers.
-This is why it is crucial that we reduce the use of antibiotics in medicine to a minimum.
+The body's microbial profile is the rainforest of the body and the antibiotics are the loggers.
+That's why it's crucial that we reduce the use of antibiotics in medicine to a minimum.